mwbowers/mwbowers.github.io/concepts/architecture/activation-groups.md

 ---
 title: Activation Groups
+description: Explore the concept of Activation Groups, a crucial mechanism for managing related sets of activations or processes in a system.
+This guide covers their importance, usage, and impact on system performance and organization.
 ---

 An Activation Group is a substructure of a Job that serves to control the state of groups of programs.
 The Activation Group keeps a reference for each program that belongs to it.